google/EarlGrey/docs/install-and-run.md

 SCHEME_FILE = 'SampleAppTests.xcscheme'

 target TEST_TARGET do
   project PROJECT_NAME

   use_frameworks! # Required for Swift Test Targets only inherit! :search_paths # Required for not double-linking libraries in the app and test targets. pod 'EarlGrey' end

 post_install do |installer|
   require 'earlgrey' # Imports the EarlGrey gem for usage in your Podfile configure_for_earlgrey(installer, PROJECT_NAME, TEST_TARGET, SCHEME_FILE) # EarlGrey Gem Call end
 ```

-5. Install the EarlGrey gem by doing `gem install earlgrey` and then do the `pod install`.
+4. Install the EarlGrey gem by doing `gem install earlgrey` and then do the `pod install`.

 Notes:
 * Call the `configure_for_earlgrey` method for each target / Scheme.
-* For compatibility between different versions, please peruse [this doc](https://github.com/google/EarlGrey/tree/master/docs/versions.md).
+* For compatibility between different versions, please see [this doc](https://github.com/google/EarlGrey/tree/master/docs/versions.md).
 To download a particular version of the gem, use `gem install earlgrey -v x.y.z`.

 #### Step 3: Run the pod install command